nico-i/photo-ops/services/motif_service/README.md

 ## Usage

-If you have followed the setup instructions above, you can utilize the configured make commands execute the example requests.
+If you have followed the setup instructions above, you can utilize the configured make commands to execute the example requests.

 Please refer to [the table below](#examples) for the available make commands. *Note: use the "debug" version of a make job to get the debug base64 image in the response.*